mohamed-asim/mohamed-asim/README.md

 - 👋 Hi, I’m @mohamed-asim
 - 👀 I’m interested in Frontend Dev
 - 🌱 I’m currently learning React and React Native
-- 💞️ I’m looking to collaborate on personal and freelance projects
+- 💞️ I’m looking for mentors and freelancers with whom i can collaborate and contribute
 - 📫 How to reach me via this platform: Linkedin 📰 https://www.linkedin.com/in/mohamed-asim-r/

 <!---